 Below, we’ll break down the main factors for deciding how good a state is for owning an EV.

 What factors make a state a good place to own an EV?

 There are three main factors to consider when determining whether a state is a good market for an EV: electricity rates, number of charging stations, and availability of financial incentives.

 Electric cars don’t use gas, so you won’t need to go to the gas station to fuel up.
-However, you’ll still need to buy “fuel,” or electricity, to charge your EV.
+However, you’ll still need to buy “fuel,” or electricity, to charge your EV—usually by installing a home EV charger.
 Thus, charging an EV in states with low electricity rates allows you to maximize your fuel savings.
-According to the Energy Information Administration (EIA), states like Louisiana, Idaho, Washington, Tennessee, and Arkansas have some of the lowest electricity rates in the country, so charging your EV will cost less in these states relative to states with higher prices for electricity (e.g. most of the Northeast states.)
+According to the Energy Information Administration (EIA), states like Utah, Washington, Wyoming, Idaho, North Dakota, and Nebraska have some of the lowest electricity rates in the country, so charging your EV will cost less in these states relative to states with higher prices for electricity.

 Gas stations are everywhere, but electric vehicle chargers are still hard to come by in many places.
-According to the Alternative Fuels Data Center (AFDC), California, New York, Florida, Texas, and Washington have the most charging stations in the country (in that order).
-On a per-capita basis, other states like Vermont, Oregon, and Colorado rise to the top of the list, with more charging stations per person.
+According to the Alternative Fuels Data Center (AFDC), California, New York, Florida, Texas, and Massachusetts have the most charging stations in the country (in that order).
+On a per-capita basis, other states like Vermont, the District of Colombia, and Hawaii rise to the top of the list, with more charging stations per person.